JuliaLang/www.julialang.org/community/index.md

      <br>

-     <p>The Julia Community has a shared calander for all upcoming global events.
+     <p>The Julia Community has a shared calendar for all upcoming global events.
 If you are an event organizer, please <a href="mailto:logan@julialang.org">email us</a>
-     with the details so it can be added to the calander.
+     with the details so it can be added to the calendar.
 The Julia community also has <a href="https://www.meetup.com/topics/julia/all/">local meetups around the world.</a></p>

      <iframe src="https://calendar.google.com/calendar/b/2/embed?height=600&amp;wkst=1&amp;bgcolor=%23ffffff&amp;ctz=UTC&amp;src=anVsaWFsYW5nLm9yZ19rb21hdWFxZXQxNGVvZzlvaXYzcDZvN3BtZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t&amp;color=%238E24AA" style="border:solid 1px #777" width="100%" height="600" frameborder="0" scrolling="no"></iframe>